buhuiyonggou/SEGA_Web/README.md

 # Social Network Explorer
-Welcome to **SEGA_Web**.
+Welcome to **Social Network Explorer**.
 Our platform aims at exploring the intricate web of relationships between members of any organization, leveraging advanced machine learning and graph theory techniques to provide deep insights into network dynamics.

 ## About Social Network Explorer
 **Social Network Explorer** serves as a unique tool for delving into organizational networks, making it an indispensable resource for researchers and practitioners alike.
 By combining transductive machine learning algorithms, such as **node2vec**, with Graph Neural Networks (GNN), such as **GraphSAGE**, our application excels in embedding graphs to accurately weigh and analyze network relationships.